novakf/github-client-app/README.md

+If you need to send more, than 60 queries in hour, write your github personal token in file src/App/constants.ts:
+GITHUB_API_TOKEN = 'your_token'

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.